 Selection as a Stanford Medicine X Student Scholarship recipient confers certain expectations and responsibilities upon recipients.
 Complete conference attendance is expected through closing remarks Sunday, September 17th along with on-time arrival to conference events.
 Participants are expected to participate in the ePatient and student collaborative challenges.
 Scholarship recipients are tasked with using the knowledge and skills gained at Medicine X to advance their individual advocacy efforts.
 Scholarship recipients will receive a certificate of recognition for their attendance.

 I’m a patient/student and I haven’t been to an academic conference before.
 Is Medicine X really an academic conference designed for everyone?

 Absolutely.
 The atmosphere at Medicine X is unlike that of a traditional academic medical conference.
-Attendees from around the world and across the health care spectrum embrace patients as a nexus of innovation and inspiration to drive their work in patient care, technology development, education and research.
-Medicine X represents an opportunity to share the stories and lessons learned as patients, as people, and as partners in care.
+Attendees from around the world and across the health care spectrum embrace patients as a nexus of innovation and inspiration to drive their work in patient care, technology development, education, and research.
+Medicine X represents an opportunity to share the stories and lessons learned as patients, people, and partners in care.

 WHAT HAVE PREVIOUS SCHOLARS THOUGHT ABOUT THE PROGRAM?

 Many of our past Student Leadership scholarship recipients shared their experience through the presenter and Everyone Included™ tracks and published their experiences through blogs.
 Below is an assorted collection of these postings and quotes from them about their experiences in the program.